jaffacakes2323/Portfolio/README.md

 [Screenshot 6](https://github.com/jaffacakes2323/Tom_Portfolio/blob/main/images/population_oilconsumption.png)
 ![](https://github.com/jaffacakes2323/Tom_Portfolio/blob/main/images/population_oilconsumption.png)

 The below combo chart helps explore usage per capita further.
 Unexpectedly, the US is outside of the top 10, despite their much higher consumption.
-Singapore is definitely an outlier here, at least doubling all other yearly litres per capita.
+Singapore is definitely an outlier here, at least doubling all other entries.
 7 of these top 10 countries have a much smaller land mass, which is a point of interest and asks for further investigation.
 What causes these smaller countries to have a higher rate of consumption per capita?
 Is this politically, economically or culturally influenced?

 [Screenshot 7](https://github.com/jaffacakes2323/Tom_Portfolio/blob/main/images/litres_per_capita_by_price.png)
 ![](https://github.com/jaffacakes2323/Tom_Portfolio/blob/main/images/litres_per_capita_by_price.png)